Davy Crockett: Texas Revolution

 The Battle of the Alamo lasted almost 90 minutes, and all of the defenders were killed.
 Santa Anna ordered his men to take their bodies to a nearby stand of trees, where they were stacked together and wood piled on top.
 That evening, they lit a fire and burned their bodies to ashes.
 The ashes were left undisturbed until February 1837, when Juan Seguin and his cavalry returned to Bexar to examine the remains.
 A local carpenter created a simple coffin, and ashes from the funeral pyres were placed inside.
 The names of Travis, Crockett, and Bowie were inscribed on the lid.
 The coffin is thought to have been buried in a peach tree grove, but the spot was not marked and can no longer be identified.

 Death

-All that is certain about the fate of David Crockett is that he died at the Alamo on the morning of March 6, 1836 at age 49.
+David Crockett died at the Alamo on the morning of March 6, 1836, at the age of 49.
 Accounts from survivors of the battle differ on the manner of Crockett's death, with stories ranging from Crockett putting up a heroic last stand to the account that he surrendered along with several other men and was executed.
 To further confusion, historians have been able to back up opposing theories with "voluminous evidence".